tinchodias/youtube-marks/README.md

 5. To add a textual comment, click on the pencil button that's present on each row, and edit it (press the small accept button to save the changes).

 #### Why YouTube?
-The tool could be implemented independently of YouTube.
-It's on my To Do list.
-For the moment, this is what we have.
+The tool could become independent of YouTube, or at least be just an option.
+Maybe in the future.
+However, in our experience it was quite practical like this.
+We had 16 HD videos of more than an 1 hour long; We uploaded them all together one night and the day after the URLs were ready to be added to this tool.

-In our experience, it was very practical liike this: We had 16 HD videos of more than an 1 hour long that we uploaded one night with **Unlisted** visibility (which is different from **Public** visibility (nobody will find them with a YouTube search), and different from **Private** visibility (anybody with the video URL can viiew it).
+*Tip*: We selected the YouTube's **Unlisted** visibility for the videos.
+It differs from the **Public** visibility in that nobody will find them with a YouTube search, and differs from **Private** visibility in that anybody with the video URL can view it.

 #### Export/Import
-It may be convenient/practical for the user to export the marks on a video.
+It may be convenient for the user to export the marks on a video.
 This can be done to:
   - CSV, and edit the marks in a spreadsheets office tool, or
   - JSON, and edit the marks in a text editor or programatically by any language.